surroundaustralia/cheka/README.md

     prof:isProfileOf <Profile_B> ;
     prof:hasResource [
         a prof:ResourceDescriptor ;
-        prof:hasRole role:validation .
+        prof:hasRole role:validation ;
         prof:hasArtifact <File_or_Uri_L> ;
-    ]
+    ] ;
-    ...
+.
 ```

 This says `<Profile_C>` is a profile of `<Profile_B>` which is, in turn, a profile of `<Standard_A>`.
 The two profiles and the standard have resources `<File_or_Uri_J>`, `<File_or_Uri_K>` & `<File_or_Uri_L>` respectively which are indicated to be validators by the `prof:ResourceDescriptor` classes that associate them with their profiles/standard.

+See the `tests/` folder for example profiles graphs.

 ### Running
+Cheka uses the profiles graph to find all the SHACL validators it needs to validate a data graph.
+It returns a pySHACL result of [conforms, results_graph, results_text] with *conforms* being either True or False.

 #### As a Python command line utility
 ```
-~$ python3 cheka.py -d DATAGRAPH -p PROFILES-HIERARCHY
+~$ python3 cli.py -d DATA-GRAPH-FILE -p PROFILES-GRAPH-FILE
 ```
-* `DATAGRAPH` - The data graph, an RDF file, which is being validated
+* `DATA-GRAPH-FILE` - The data graph, an RDF file, which is being validated
-* `PROFILES-HIERARCHY` - the Profiles Vocabulary hierarchy, an RDF file, that relates the Profiles and Standards for which you want to extract validating Profile Resources
+* `PROFILES-GRAPH-FILE` - The profiles hierarchy, an RDF file, that relates the Profiles and Standards for which you want to extract validating Profile Resources

-If you make the cheka.py script executable (`sudo chmod a+x cheka.py`) then you can run it like this:
+If you make the cli.py script executable (`sudo chmod a+x cli.py`) then you can run it like this:

 ```
-~$ ./cheka.py -d DATAGRAPH -p PROFILES-HIERARCHY
+~$ ./cli.py -d DATA-GRAPH-FILE -p PROFILES-GRAPH-FILE
 ```

 #### As a BASH script
-The file `cheka` in the `bin/` drirectory is a BASH shell script that calls `cheka.py`.
+The file `cheka` in the `bin/` drirectory is a BASH shell script that calls `cli.py`.
 Make it executable (`sudo chmod a+x cheka`) then you can run it like this:

 ```
-~$ ./cheka -d DATAGRAPH -p PROFILES-HIERARCHY
+~$ ./cheka -d DATA-GRAPH-FILE -p PROFILES-GRAPH-FILE
 ```